 Well, you see, Berlin is a very mellow dog except in three situations: 1) After a bath (who doesn't love the post-bath zoomies?)
-2) At the beach where she runs in circles in the sand and 3) When she wants to get outside, be it to lay out in the sun or escape a scary sound.
+2) At the beach where she runs in circles in the sand and 3) When she wants to get outside, be it to lay out in the sun or less pleasant things like escaping a scary sound (smoke alarm) or unfamiliar place (new housing).
 It's in this third situation we've learned Venetian blinds don't stand a chance.
 More on dog anxieties in a future post.

-Want to hear about what happened before we arrived at the crossing?
+Want to hear about what happened on the road before we arrived at the border crossing?
 Read PART ONE — Dog Friendly Road Trip: Los Angeles to Vancouver at http://feetandpaws.com/dog-friendly-road-trip_la-vancouver_inland/

 What I didn't know was how much I would cherish this time together, even as it was happening.